berbyte/sinkzone/README.md

 | `sinkzone allowlist list` | List all allowed domains |
 | `sinkzone config set resolver <ip>` | Set resolver IP |
 | `sinkzone man` | Show manual page |

+**Note:** On Unix-like systems (macOS/Linux), you may need to run `sudo sinkzone resolver` for port 53.
+On Windows, run as Administrator or use an unprivileged port like 5353.

 ### Wildcard Patterns